Our new name is Division of Civil and Human Rights, but our work is unchanged. Watch for more news to come! More Info

 If you have filed a complaint, you are called the Complainant.
 You know your complaint better than anyone else.
 Make us fully aware of the details.

 If you have been complained about, you are called the Respondent.

 For the Complainant or aggrieved person, an attorney is optional, but not required.
 The fee for an attorney will be at your own expense.
-For a Respondent, who is incorporated in the State, he/she must be accompanied by an attorney in order to appear before the Commission.
+A Respondent who is incorporated in the State must be accompanied by an attorney in order to appear before the Commission.

 EQUAL ACCOMMODATIONS – The law is intended to prevent, in places of equal accommodations, practices of discrimination against any person because of race, age, marital status, creed, color, sex, national origin, or persons with disabilities.
 (6 Del.
 C., ch.
 45, Equal Accommodations).

 HOUSING DISCRIMINATION is a violation of a basic right, which assures all persons, regardless of race, age, marital status, creed, color, sex, religion, national origin, familial status, sexual orientation, gender identity, source of income or disability equal opportunity and equal access to live wherever they choose, if qualified.
 (6 Del.
 C., ch.
 46, Fair Housing Act)

 The complaint is assigned to an Investigator in the Division of Human and Civil Rights.
 The Investigator will work with both of the Complainant and the Respondent to find out exactly what happened.
 The Complainant and Respondent will be interviewed, along with others who know something about the circumstances of the complaint.
 You may be asked for records, accounts, documents, or other information that will help determine the facts.
 For Equal Accommodations Complaints – if voluntary conciliation between complainant and respondent has not been reached, a hearing will be held to review the facts.